-“But we speak the wisdom of God in a mystery, even the hidden wisdom which God ordained before the world unto our glory … But as it is written, Eye hath not seen, nor ear heard, neither have entered into the heart of man the things that God hath prepared for them that love Him.” – I Corinthians 2:6 and 9
+“But we speak the wisdom of God in a mystery, even the hidden wisdom which God ordained before the world unto our glory … But as it is written, Eye hath not seen, nor ear heard, neither hath it entered into the heart of man the things that God hath prepared for them that love Him.” – I Corinthians 2:6 and 9

-The hidden wisdom of God, revealed in Jesus and discerned by spiritual men, is offered to those for whom it is prepared.
+The hidden wisdom of God, revealed in Jesus and discerned by spiritual people, is offered to those for whom it is prepared.
 It is the wonder of God’s purposes and glory.
 It is shared on a “need-to-know” basis, as we need to know.

 And what we do know is that there is much that we cannot know.

 It is not that God does not want us to know or desires for us to remain in the dark; it is that we simply cannot receive the fullness of this knowledge while confined to time, space, and physical body.
-That is why what relatively little we know, comes by other than intellectual receptors.
-In the meantime, He is preparing us for the day when we can know perfectly as we are known.
+That is why what relatively little we know comes by other than intellectual receptors.
+In the meantime, God is preparing us for the day when we can know perfectly as we are known.

 Oh wondrous, glorious, mystery and bliss,

 By grace, the moment we shall not miss,